How to start

 What's next

 That's all.
-Just four simple steps and you have a handy tool for work with data in the tabular form.
-Now you can start working with your data or keep exploring the inner world of DHTMLX Spreadsheet.
+In four steps you get a handy tool for working with tabular data.
+Now you can start working with your data or keep exploring DHTMLX Spreadsheet.